ayriainen/noteapp/README.md

 * User can search notes by keyword.
 * App has a user page that displays statistics and notes created by the user.
 * User can select one or more classifications for notes (for example work, personal, priority).
-* User can share notes with other users (read only).
+* User can share notes with other users who can then comment on the notes.

 ## Operation/installation